espocrm/documentation/user-guide/reports.md

 Additional features where list reports can be utilized:

-* Scheduled workflows - to do some scheduled actions over records that met criteria specified in list report.
+* Scheduled workflows – to do some scheduled actions over records that met criteria specified in list report.
-* Scheduled BPM processes - to start BPM processes for records that met some criteria.
+* Scheduled BPM processes – to start BPM processes for records that met some criteria.
-* Sync with target lists - automatic or manuall.
+* Sync with target lists – automatic or manuall.
-* List view filters - more info below.
+* List view filters – more info below.
-* Panels on detail view - displaying related records that met some criteria.
+* Panels on detail view – displaying related records that met some criteria.
-* Applying assignment rule (by workflow or BPM).
+* Applying assignment rule – by workflow or BPM.

 ## Grid Reports